amonakov/archlinux-steamlink/README.md

 Running Arch Linux ARM on the Steam Link.
 Yes, *running* - no puny chroot.

-The Steam Link has ~256MiB of RAM (unlike what Wikipedia says),
+The Steam Link has 512 MiB of physical RAM (with 256 permanently reserved for graphical subsystems by the vendor; upstream devicetree makes all 512 available to Linux),
 and a Marvell ARMv7 CPU (1 Core, 1 Thread) (`MV88DE3108`).

 Directly booting a custom image has been made [/harder/](https://github.com/ValveSoftware/steamlink-sdk/issues/5) due to contractual requirements.